4s6ggs/icom-icm710-vfo/README.md

 CONNECT
 ```

-After successful communication, return to the Main page.
+After communication is established, return to the Main page.

 ---